-Versions of WebKit and WebKit2 can be compiled to support GTK+2 or GTK+3, which are then all grouped under the WebKitGTK name/prefix in RHEL/CentOS7.
-(Other Linux distributions including RHEL/CentOS8 have chosen a clearer delineation by using the names WebKitGTK and WebKit2GTK.)
+Versions of WebKit and WebKit2 can be compiled to support GTK+2 or GTK+3, and recent versions of WebKit2 may also support GTK+4, which are then all grouped under the WebKitGTK name/prefix in some distros like RHEL7.
+(Other Linux distributions including RHEL8 have chosen a clearer delineation by using the names WebKitGTK and WebKit2GTK.)

-Over time, WebKitGTK has been made available as several package names for RHEL/CentOS, corresponding to the various combinations of support for GTK+2/GTK+3 and WebKit(1)/WebKit2.
+Over time, WebKitGTK has been made available as several package names for RHEL, corresponding to the various combinations of support for GTK+2/GTK+3/GTK+4 and WebKit(1)/WebKit2.
+Versions which are struck will not work with ACE.

-- webkitgtk: WebKit(1) compiled for GTK+2 (found in non-official community repositories for RHEL/CentOS7) - webkitgtk2: WebKit2 compiled for GTK+2 (only briefly available for RHEL/CentOS7; this appears to have been a short-lived option during the very early development of WebKit2) - webkitgtk3: WebKit(1) compiled for GTK+3 (found in the official RHEL/CentOS7 repositories)

-- webkitgtk4: WebKit2 compiled for GTK+3 (found in the official RHEL/CentOS7 repositories; this is the WebKitGTK package most actively developed/supported for RHEL/CentOS7) - webkit2gtk3: WebKit2 compiled for GTK+3 (found in the official RHEL/CentOS8 repositories; this is the WebKitGTK package most actively developed/supported for RHEL/CentOS8)
+- webkitgtk: WebKit(1) compiled for GTK+2 (found in non-official community repositories for RHEL7) - webkitgtk2: WebKit2 compiled for GTK+2 (only briefly available for RHEL7; this appears to have been a shortlived option during the very early development of WebKit2) - webkitgtk3: WebKit(1) compiled for GTK+3 (found in the official RHEL7 repositories) - webkitgtk4: WebKit2 compiled for GTK+3 (found in the official RHEL7 repositories; this is the WebKitGTK package most actively developed/supported for RHEL7/CentOS7) - webkit2gtk3: WebKit2 compiled for GTK+3 (found in the official RHEL8 and RHEL9 repositories; this is the WebKitGTK package most actively developed/supported for RHEL/Rocky8 and RHEL/Rocky9) - libwebkit2gtk-4_0 and libwebkit2gtk-4.0: WebKit2 compiled for GTK+3 using libsoup2 (found in the official SUSE 15 and Ubuntu repositories).
+This is the preferred version to by used with ACE on these distros. - libwebkit2gtk-4_1 and libwebkit2gtk-4.1: WebKit2 compiled for GTK+3 using libsoup3 (found in the official SUSE 15 and Ubuntu 22.04LTS repositories).
+ACE has not yet been tested with this library. - iibwebkit2gtk-5.0: WebKit2 compiled for GTK+4 (found in the official SUSE 15 repositories)

-Other (Unsupported) Linux Distros
+Other Linux Distros